SciCompKL/derivgrind/README.md

 of computing forward-mode derivatives can be more efficient than the way presented above, if you have many input variables.

+Instead of `$PWD`, you can choose any other directory with sufficient read/write permissions.
+Placing the directory on a ramdisk like `/dev/shm/` might speed the recording up.

+## Additional Features
+- Specifying `SHADOW_LAYERS_64=16,16,16,16` behind the `./configure` command during build will reduce the upfront memory allocation on a 64-bit system from 4 GB to under 100 MB, at the price of a slightly slower execution.
+- If the client program has been compiled with debugging symbols and optimizations turned off, interactive *monitor commands* provide an alternative to inserting client requests into the code.
+Start Valgrind with `--vgdb-error=0` and follow the instructions to connect a GDB session, in which you set breakpoints and query for addresses of variables, which you can then pass to Valgrind via monitor commands.

+## Limitations
+- While Valgrind supports many more platforms, only X86/Linux and AMD64/Linux are supported by Derivgrind at the moment.
+- Machine code can "hide" real arithmetic behind integer or logical instructions in manifold ways.
+For example, a bitwise logical "and" can be used to set the sign bit to zero, and thereby compute the absolute value.
+Derivgrind recognizes only the most important of these constructs.
+More details can be found in our [forward-mode paper](https://arxiv.org/abs/2209.01895).
+Generally, avoid direct manipulation of a floating-point number's binary representation in your program, and avoid the differentiation of highly optimized numerical libraries.
+- Valgrind might not know all the instructions used in your program, and makes some floating-point operations behave slightly differently than they do outside of Valgrind.
+- Running a program under Derivgrind will significantly slow it down.
+For our Burgers' PDE benchmark compiled in release mode, we have measured a factor of around 30 in forward mode and 180 for the tape recording, respectively.

 ## License
 Derivgrind is licensed under the GNU General Public License, version 2.
 Read the file [COPYING](COPYING) in the source distribution for details.